 According to 2015 data from England's National Health Service, some 16,263 babies were conceived during the week of Valentine's Day.
 That's up a full 6% from the average during other weeks.
 In fact, the only time the spike is higher is during the week of Christmas.
 (Which explains why September is the most popular birth month.)

-According to the NHS figures, the conception rates hit a year-long low just two weeks after Valentine’s Day.
+According to the NHS figures, the conception rates hit a year-long low just two weeks after Valentine's Day.
+This explains all those November birthdays—it's a veritable baby boom after Valentine's Day.

 Until then, soak up this time with your sweetie.